kiba/Writings/fac/chp22_earth.md

 Now that she thought about it, they looked like RWBY characters.
 May giggled at the coincidence.

 Then her eyes drawn on the photo.
 There was her papa and mama together, together with baby May.
 This was before papa passed away.
-May noticed a sniff.
+May noticed a tiny tear flowing down her face.

 Blah!
 She must get lemonade.